 Use Open Folder with a single List selection to open Explorer for the target.
 If the target file does not exist, SSProtect will attempt to open the last known folder in which the file was located.
 If this folder is not available, Explorer will render the Overflow Folder.
 This is helpful for quickly navigating to items, both before and after Restore/ Rebuild operations.

-When using :Recover, you can select one or more files then choose Rebuild or Restore from the Host/ Archive Lists.
-You can also utilize Restore from the Version List.
+When using :Recover, you can select one or more files then choose Restore (all Views) or Replicate (Archivelist) to Recover managed content.

-Rebuild differs from Restore in the way target location is determined and carried out.
-Details are beyond the scope of this article, and the best starting point can be find in the article, Using :Recover.
+Replicate differs from Restore in the way target location is determined and carried out.
+Details are beyond the scope of this article, and available in, Using :Recover.

 For More Information

 For information regarding product features and content, consult the Document Index, or send email with specific questions to firstname.lastname@example.org.

 This article was updated w/ v9.1.3 of the :Foundation Client